I have often been told that the pain science message makes sense and resonates with what is observed so well.

 - KONSTRUKT A FOUNDATION OF PAIN LITERACY –

 Building a foundation is essential for a solid structure to be built over the top.
 Undergoing a rehabilitation or treatment program alone without understanding pain properly can work, but this result is very sensitive to the surrounding CONTEXT which is commonly overwhelming.
 This is likely to be the reason why so many are failing to improve and chronic musculoskeletal pain has been increasing alarmingly.
-Pain literacy includes understanding pain science basics including the key message that pain is an output of the brain with many inputs into the 'brain's danger versus safety pain equation'.
+Pain literacy includes understanding pain science basics including the key message that pain is one of a number of protective biological responses to perceived harm and danger.
+This is discussed in more detail in my discussion on the ‘brain’s danger versus safety pain equation’.

-It is of vital importance to construct a metaphorical 'force shield' to repel all unhelpful messages.
-Fear is a powerful feeder of pain and in many the problem is made worse because an abundance of helpful safety messages can be trumped by a single unhelpful danger message.
-There is much building to be done - erect a force shield above the konstrukted foundation of pain literacy.
+It is of vital importance to build a metaphorical ‘force shield’ to repel as many unhelpful messages as possible.
+Fear is a powerful feeder of protective pain.
+In many the problem is made worse because an abundance of helpful safety messages can be trumped by a single unhelpful danger message.
+There is much building to be done – erect a force shield above the konstrukted foundation of pain literacy.

 Conversely, HELPFUL input includes understanding pain properly, being aware that ALL structural changes seen on scans are seen COMMONLY in people with no pain at all, trusting your body to heal / re-adapt, and similar.